*We are longer accepting applications for this course*

-Richard Traunmüller is a junior professor of empirical democracy research at Goethe University Frankfurt.
-He has held positions at the University of Konstanz, the University of Berne, the Mannheim Centre for European Social Research (MZES), and the University of Essex.
-Traunmüller has taught semester long courses on data visualisation at these universities and has been invited to teach statistical visualisation at the European University Institute (EUI) in Florence, the University of Geneva, the German Institute of Global and Area Studies (GIGA) as well as the Essex Summer School in Social Science Data Analysis.
-His work has appeared in Comparative Political Studies, Comparative Politics, European Journal of Political Research, European Sociological Review, and Political Analysis, amongst others.
+Richard Traunmüller is a visiting professor of quantitative methods in the social and behavioural sciences the University of Mannheim and an assistant professor of empirical democracy research at Goethe University Frankfurt.
+He has previously held positions at the University of Konstanz, the University of Berne, and the University of Essex.
+Traunmüller has taught semester long courses on data visualisation at these universities and has been invited to teach statistical visualisation at the European University Institute (EUI) in Florence, the German Institute of Global and Area Studies (GIGA) as well as the Essex Summer School in Social Science Data Analysis.
+His work has been published in British Journal of Political Science, Comparative Political Studies, European Journal of Political Research, Political Analysis, and Sociological Methods & Research, amongst others.

 Data visualisation is one of the most powerful tools to explore, understand and communicate patterns in quantitative information.
 At the same time, good data visualisation is a surprisingly difficult task and demands three quite different skills: substantive knowledge, statistical skill, and artistic sense.
 The course is intended to introduce participants to a) key principles of graphical perception and analytic design, b) useful visualisation techniques for the exploration and presentation of univariate, multivariate, time series and geographic data and c) new developments of data visualisation for the social sciences, such as interactive data visualization, visual inference, and visualising statistical models.